-- Academics To provide challenging and relevant accredited programs in a variety of career-oriented disciplines, incorporating effective educational methodologies, modern technology, and traditional and alternative instructional delivery systems, characterized by effective teaching and a student-centered atmosphere. - Educational Support Services To provide a variety of programs and services that support its educational goals and purpose, are consistent with student needs, encourage student success, enhance diversity, and improve the quality of life for students. - Enrollment To manage the controlled growth of a diverse student body through the use of effective and ethical recruitment and retention methods and initiatives, and to support the quality of educational opportunities for all students, while meeting the school's fiscal needs. - Business and Finance To manage and increase resources in accordance with sound business practices, regulatory standards, and applicable laws. - Physical Resources To ensure that the physical resources, including buildings and equipment, are adequate to serve the needs of the institution, support its purpose, and contribute to an atmosphere for effective learning. - Continuous Improvement To continuously improve the quality of programs and services to meet the needs of its students, communities, and other key stakeholders.
+Academics - To provide challenging and relevant accredited programs in a variety of career-oriented disciplines, incorporating effective educational methodologies, modern technology, and traditional and alternative instructional delivery systems, characterized by effective teaching and a student-centered atmosphere.

+- Educational Support Services To provide a variety of programs and services that support its educational goals and purpose, are consistent with student needs, encourage student success, enhance diversity, and improve the quality of life for students. - Enrollment To manage the controlled growth of a diverse student body through the use of effective and ethical recruitment and retention methods and initiatives, and to support the quality of educational opportunities for all students, while meeting the school's fiscal needs. - Business and Finance To manage and increase resources in accordance with sound business practices, regulatory standards, and applicable laws. - Physical Resources To ensure that the physical resources, including buildings and equipment, are adequate to serve the needs of the institution, support its purpose, and contribute to an atmosphere for effective learning. - Continuous Improvement To continuously improve the quality of programs and services to meet the needs of its students, communities, and other key stakeholders.

-SCHOOL HISTORY AND FACILITIES
+SCHOOL HISTORY

 The North Orlando campus opened in 1953 as Jones College and changed its name to Orlando College in 1981.
 It joined the Florida Metropolitan University system in 1993 and was renamed Everest University in 2007.
+In February 2015, Zenith Education Group purchased the school from Corinthian Colleges, Inc. and transitioned it from a for-profit college into a dynamic nonprofit learning institution.